28mm/blast-radius/README.md

   * Cons
     * Requires Terraform directory to be init, or else it will not work (even in Docker it also needs init)
 * [Pluralith]
-  * "A tool for Terraform state visualisation and automated generation of infrastructure documentation"
+  * "_A tool for Terraform state visualisation and automated generation of infrastructure documentation_"
   * Written in: Golang
   * Pros
     * Change Highlighting